 - 10 Gbit/s link speed support

 - 40 Gbit/s link speed support (4x10 Gbit)

 - 100 Gbit/s link speed support (4x25 Gbit)

 - two timestamp input signals (EVENT function).
 One EVENT input offers FIFO to capture dense events.
 This can be used to synchronize to an external GPS-based time source via a 1 PPS signal.
 Minimum pulse width is 3 x syn1588® clock period.

-- Generation of two a-periodic, one-time events (TRIGGER function).
-One TRIGGER output offers FIFO to generate dense events.
+- Generation of two one-time events (TRIGGER function).
+One TRIGGER output offers a FIFO to generate dense and precise events.
 TRIGGERs may be used to start the PERIOD function to allow a precise absolute phase definition in the whole PTP network

 - two PERIOD outputs allowing generation of periodical signals (clocks) in a frequency range from mHZ to MHz with a resolution of 2-45 ns

 - one 1 pulse per second (PPS) output

 - generation of digital IRIG-B output stream (DCLS mode IRIG-B000)

 - decoding of digital IRIG-B input stream (DCLS mode IRIG-B000)